-Information submitted at the hearing demonstrates that -----'s medical condition requires a sufficient number of services and the degree of care necessary to qualify for nursing facility care.
+Information submitted at the hearing demonstrates that -----medical condition continues to require a sufficient number of services and the degree of care necessary to qualify for nursing facility care.

-It is the decision of the State Hearing Officer to reverse the Department's decision to deny -----application for benefits through the Medicaid Long-Term Care Program.
+It is the decision of the State Hearing Officer to reverse the Department's proposal to terminate -----benefits through the Medicaid Long-Term Care Program.